How infertility treatment has left sperm science behind

 Attracting funding for fundamental research into possible environmental impacts on sperm counts - chemical exposure, for example, or smoking, obesity, or sport and exercise - is tricky, partly because such studies need vast numbers of people, take many years and may not give clear answers.

-“In the competitive world of grant funding, there is a view that male infertility is a problem solved,” Sharpe said.
-“We have ICSI.
+“In the competitive world of grant funding, there is a view that male infertility is a problem solved,” Sharpe said.“We have ICSI.
 OK, this doesn’t fix the problem in the affected men, but it treats the ‘symptoms’, and that’s good enough.

 “So from an urgency and priority perspective, it’s easy to downgrade when compared to cancer, obesity or cardiovascular disease.”